HMS Growler (1841): Service history

 On 31 March 1842, Growler was assigned to the South East Coast of America Station to combat the slave trade.
-She was re-assigned to the West Africa Squadron in September 1844.
+She was reassigned to the West Africa Squadron in September 1844.

 On 21 July 1844 Growler captured the Spanish brigantine Veterano.
 Then on 23 September 1844 Growler captured the Spanish slave schooner Concepcion.
 (Note: A first class share of the bounty money for Veterano was worth £59 1s 0½d; a sixth-class share was worth £3 18s 8½d.
 For Concepcion a first-class share was worth £6 17s 11d; a sixth-class share was worth 9s 2d.)

 In February 1845 she took part in Commodore William Jones's destruction of several barracoons at Dombocorro and elsewhere.

 The ship was involved in a scheme to relocate liberated Africans from Sierra Leone to the Caribbean, arriving in Trinidad in December 1847.
 One hundred and fifty men, 37 women and 254 children former captives survived the journey, although 45 Africans died on the journey.